jjerin861/ComapreZip/README.md

-# ComapreZip
+# matcher
-Got Archives?
-ComapreZip's archive compare feature allows you to compare the contents of .zip files
+Got Archives? matcher's archive compare feature allows you to compare the contents of .zip files

 ## Basic Usage
 Here is a minimal example usage that will compare zip files given as arguments: